gaols/easydeploy/README.md

 be the dir into which the localPath will be copied.
 2. The local commands and remote commands you registered by calling `Local/Remote/Upload` to deployer will not run until `Start()` method being called.
+3. `Local/Remote/Upload` method can be called multiple times to fit your deployment needs.
-3. If you'd like to run the local or remote shell command manually, please refer to [easyssh](https://github.com/gaols/easyssh).
+4. If you'd like to run the local or remote shell command manually, please refer to [easyssh](https://github.com/gaols/easyssh).

 ## So easy to deploy